rizwansiddiquiprime/Internship-project--/README.md

 The HR department is embarking on an HR analytics project to analyze existing HR data and develop actionable insights that can enhance employee retention and performance.
 The primary goal of this project is to identify key factors influencing employee turnover and performance and to develop strategies to address these issues proactively.

-# Psyluq Project intern "Diabetes Prediction Assessment In Power BI"
+# Psyliq Project intern "Diabetes Prediction Assessment In Power BI"
 This project has been done in Psyliq Banglore,

 🔍 Just wrapped up 🙂 an intensive First Task Diabetes Prediction Assessment at Psyliq